poiyomi/PoiyomiDocs/docs/audio-link/audio-link.md

 - `Type`: <PropertyIcon name="toggle" />**Toggle**

+When ON, the per‑band sliders below completely replace the incoming AudioLink data for their respective bands.
+When OFF, normal AudioLink data (if any) is used and the sliders are ignored.

-Enables the Band Overrides function.
-These sliders will manually override the mentioned Band as if music is playing, except that now you're manually animating it's values.
+These sliders will manually override the mentioned band as if music is playing, except that now you're manually animating its values.

 This can be useful if you for some reason wish to use the `Voice` VRChat Parameter to also animate the forementioned Overrides in your Animator.
 As an example, you could use `Voice` to make those Bands have an effect when you speak.